VoodooSmith/krypro17/1_Solution_RSA/ReadMe.txt

 Build Information
 ******************************
+Target-Framework:
-Target-Framework 4.5 (compatible with Apple)
+.NET Framework 4.5 (compatible with Apple)

 If References are missing, add the following:
 	1)	Extended_Euclidian